 Ventura won the BAS Bronx Emerging Curators Open Call which resulted in an exhibition, FOR US.
 Ventura curated FOR US (March 31 – May 12, 2018), a reflection of loud unapologetic portraits by 8 young women of color.
 Artworks speak to the artists’ history, lineage, and pressures of daily lived experience.
 FOR US was reviewed in Art Forum’s Summer 2018 print issue.

-Ventura created ArtsyWindow as an art blog in 2015 and has expanded it as an art platform that curates pop-up exhibitions and programs since.
-Her ultimate goal is to continue in creating inclusive spaces for emerging artists whether that’d be virtually through articles, video content, or physically through carefully curating creative environments.
+Ventura created ArtsyWindow as an art blog in 2015 and has expanded it as an art platform that curates exhibitions and programs since.
+Her ultimate goal is to continue in creating inclusive spaces for artists whether that’d be virtually through articles, video content, or physically through carefully curating creative environments.

 View this post on Instagram